ccdcoe/CDMCS/Moloch/README.md

    * [feedback, contact exchange, thanks, etc.](/common/Closing.md)

 # LS19 workshop April 23 - April 26

+**NB!
+Note that that due to public holidays, we are unconventionally staring our course on Tuesday at 09:00 and working until Friday afternoon.**

 ## Day 1 :: Intro, single box, building :: April 23 2019, starts at 09:00!